denoland/fresh/docs/examples/using-usecontext.md

 following:

 ```
-this is complex
+this is an expensive value to compute
-THIS IS COMPLEX
+THIS IS AN EXPENSIVE VALUE TO COMPUTE
 ```

 Note that the bold text was rendered client side, since the island is working